sel-project/selery/README.md

 ### Structure

-SEL is based built on the [hub-node communication protocol](https://sel-project.github.io/sel-utils/hncom/1.html), which means that it must always run as two separate softwares (hub and node), which are connected through sockets.
+SEL is based on the [hub-node communication protocol](https://sel-utils.github.io/hncom/2.html), which means that it must always run as two separate softwares (hub and node), which are connected through sockets.

 ### Create a server